In addition to the Graduate School requirements, applicants must have evidence of a strong academic record in the

-Comprehensive Paper-based MS: Of the 30 credits, 21 credits must be in didactic graduate courses.
-Plan B (Paper-based) MS students can apply 2 to 4 MICR 797 paper-based research credits towards the degree.
+Plan B Comprehensive Paper-based M.S.: Of the 30 credits, 21 credits must be in didactic graduate courses.
+Plan B (Paper-based) M.S. students can apply 2 to 4 MICR 797 Master's Paper based research credits towards the degree.
 This degree in microbiology requires the writing and presentation of a thoroughly researched paper to the student's committee.

 Students with inadequate undergraduate training in microbiology will be required to complete undergraduate courses in microbiology in addition to the required minimum 30 semester credits.

 Thesis-based Examination: The final examination will be an oral defense of the student's research results.
-The students research advisory (thesis) committee will administer the exam after a public presentation of the work.
+The student's research supervisory (thesis) committee will administer the exam after a public presentation of the work.

 Comprehensive Paper-based Examination: M.S. students in this option will produce an in-depth research paper on a specific topic in Microbiology and present a summary of their paper.
-The paper will be reviewed by the student's graduate committee and approved when completed.
+The paper will be reviewed by the student's supervisory committee and approved when completed.

 Ph.D. in Microbiology

 The Ph.D. program is based on defined training outcomes.
 Degree requirements are in agreement with NDSU Graduate School requirements.
 The student and major adviser will prepare a plan of study by the end of the first year in residence.
 The Graduate School requires the plan of study for the Ph.D. degree to include no less than 90 semester graduate credits (60 credits for students matriculating with a master's degree).
 An overall GPA of 3.0 or higher must be maintained.
 Annual review of the student's progress is required.
 Students must complete the following: Intro to Graduate Research, Scientific Integrity, and Journal Club in the first year and Journal Club, Seminar, and Annual Review in all subsequent years of the program.